Posted By

 Keeping your fleet in-check could help you to make maintenance savings.
 Tasks such as oil changes, brake inspections and tyre rotation all contribute to keeping your vehicle running efficiently.
 All cars will also have a maintenance schedule, which is usually found in the handbook, that lists out how frequently these tasks should be completed based around mileage or the age of the vehicle.

-Regular servicing is equally important, again this is dictated by the age of the vehicle or the mileage travelled, for example, high mileage drivers might need a service earlier than average or low mileage drivers.
+Regular servicing is equally important, this is dictated by the age of the vehicle or the mileage travelled, for example, high mileage drivers might need a service earlier than average or low mileage drivers.
 Maintaining the engines of your fleet cars will set you in good stead for avoiding or reducing unexpected costs, and healthy engines also have the potential to help you make savings at the fuel pumps too, as they run more fuel efficiently.

 Servicing can help to extend vehicle lifespan too, by catching any minor problems before they turn into major ones, identifying wear and tear or other hazards that could lead to costly repairs.
-So, don’t ignore your maintenance schedule, stay on-track to ensure a healthy and safe fleet.

-Weighing the Benefits of Fleet Upgrades
+Weighing the benefits of fleet upgrades

 It’s important that your company car drivers are safe when on business journeys, so upgrading your fleet to newer vehicles that feature the latest technology can help reduce the chance of unplanned maintenance and repairs, especially since older vehicles are more prone to breakdowns and costly repairs.